-The Shimano has an extra ball bearings.
+The Shimano has an extra ball bearing.
 Including one in the roller.
 This roller bearing should be slightly more tolerant to wear and grime than the bushing used in the Daiwa.
-Although, when new, and clean their is no noticeable difference between the two with regards to roller smoothness.
+Although, when new, and clean there is no noticeable difference between the two with regard to roller smoothness.

 Both reels use felt drags, and they were smooth enough not to cause me any concern.
 There is nothing wrong with felt drag washers and they are still frequently used on much more expensive reels.